ryanwhowe/Dot/README.md

 ### `Dot::get()`

-The `Dot::get()` method is get getting data from an array provided that there is a key that exists in the search location, if there is not, then return a default value instead.
+The `Dot::get()` method is for getting data from an array provided that there is a key that exists in the search location, if there is not, then return a default value instead.
 This method utilizes recursion to traverse the array.
 Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.